Or, consider other cards for 50,000 more miles or points that transfer into United miles with additional flexibility for your everyday spending.

 Priority Pass also gives you access to hundreds of international lounges, so you can find a lounge at just about every major airport outside the U.S.

 Another option is the Citi Prestige Card, which costs $450 a year, but has a $250 annual air travel credit, and gets you access to all Priority Pass lounges.
-The Citi Prestige one ups the American Express Platinum by letting you bring two guests into Priority Pass lounges for free.

 Who should use the United Clubs?